Here at the ASA we get asked lot about school swimming. So we’ve developed a list of frequently asked questions.

 Primary school teachers and teaching assistants play a key role in delivering swimming lessons.
 Some counties insist on school staff holding the National Curriculum Training Programme (NCTP) qualification before assisting in teaching and the ASA supports this.
 School staff should liaise with the swimming teacher to clarify roles on the poolside, link the lessons to other national curriculum subjects and offer advice with regard to pupils.

-- Transport to the pool is sometimes an issue for our school and is expensive.
+- Transport to the pool is sometimes an issue for our school.
 How can we look to cut costs?

 Centralised organisation of transport within local authorities would be a good way to reduce cost and ease organisation.
 Coach companies may have spare capacity during midweek days so can be hired at reasonable rates.
 Schools could also look to share transport where possible or consider community buses.
 Shuttle runs can also help to reduce costs.
 E.g.